CareerExplorer’s step-by-step guide on how to become an accountant.

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an accountant is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become an accountant or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 High school level math and accounting courses can lay the foundation for a career in this field.

-While Associate’s Degrees in accounting are offered, the minimum educational requirement to enter the field is increasingly a Bachelor’s Degree.
+While associate degrees in accounting are offered, the minimum educational requirement to enter the field is increasingly a bachelor’s degree.